ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 If you get an error that numpy is missing, you'll have to install numpy, too.
 We do that with *pip install*.
-Do the following thing in a CMD.
-You'll most likely have to  change the path on maya version or installation location) And if you get weird looking errors, try without the --user numpy flag
+Do the following thing in a Command Prompt (cmd).
+You'll most likely have to change the path on maya version or installation location.

 ```bash
 cd C:\Program Files\Autodesk\Maya2024\bin
 mayapy.exe -m pip install ‐‐user numpy
 ```
+!!! note
+    If you get weird looking errors, try without the --user numpy flag

 If you just want to use the skinCluster/geometry tools or the shape editor - you are done at this point.

 ## The Directories

 First of all you need to understand that Kangaroo is not just a Rigging Tool.
-It's a **Rigging Pipeline** that helps you also increment/version your assets, and even backup and share with the team.
+It's a *Rigging Pipeline* that helps you also increment/version your assets, and even backup and share with the team.
 If you work in a studio where they have they own pipeline, then Kangaroo is still its own pipeline that runs parallel to the studio pipeline.
 Basically you can set things up to connect to the studio pipeline